ddev/ddev/docs/content/users/configuration/experimental.md

 Most DDEV projects will work fine out of the box, with the benefit of vastly more configuration options and ways to work with the router.
 (This will likely lead to more features in the future, and we’d love your feedback if you’re trying this out now!)

 ### Traefik Configuration

+!!!note
+Traefik will become the default router in DDEV v1.22+

 You can fully customize the router’s [Traefik configuration](https://doc.traefik.io/traefik/).